2005 NIST Speaker Recognition Evaluation Test Data

 English language word transcripts in .cmt format were produced using an automatic speech recognition system (ASR) with error rates in the range of 15-30%.

-For an example of the data contained in this corpus, review this audio sample.
+For an example of the data contained in this corpus, please listen to this this sample (WAV).

-Trials files for the 2005 SRE evaluation were added Jan.
-05, 2012 in the LDC2011S04U01 update.
+Trial files for the 2005 SRE evaluation were added Jan.
+05, 2012.
 These files define the various evaluation tests, with one file for each trial in the evaluation.
 The index.html and file.tbl files were also updated.
 All copies of LDC2011S04 ordered after Jan.
 05, 2012 should contain those updates.
 Please contact firstname.lastname@example.org with any questions.